LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_Retry_Sequence.md

 5.
-The PoliciesManager shall cycle through the list of URLs, using the next one in the list for every new policy table request over a retry sequence.
+SDL shall cycle through the list of URLs, using the next one in the list for every new policy table request over a retry sequence.

 In case of the only URL in Local Policy Table, it must always be the destination for a Policy Table Snapshot.

 ## Сonsequitive PTU attempts
+### Initiating PTU the next ignition cycle
 6.
 In case

 the Policy Table exchange is unsuccessful after the Retry Sequence is completed

-Policy Manager must
+SDL must

 initiate the new PT exchange sequence upon the next ignition on.